December 26, 2011

 January Fishing Forecast

 January is typically a windy month.
-You might enjoy one or two days a week that are calmer, but expect it to be windy.
-Using the right ramps can make your day better.
+You might enjoy one or two days a week that is calmer, but expect it to be windy.
+Using the right ramps can make your day a little easier in dealing with the weather.
 There are many ramps around the area that allow you to launch depending on wind direction.
 The river can be rough some days, but you can still fish most days if you plan your trips carefully.
 It is a great month to fish in spite of weather conditions that might not be to your liking.

-Bridges will continue to produce sheephead, black drum, croakers and bluefish.
+Bridges will continue to produce sheephead, black drum, croakers, sand perch and bluefish.
 Most of the anglers on the catwalks prefer live or frozen shrimp for these fish.
 The inlet and turning basin will be full of bluefish, jacks and mackerel this month.
 Live or dead bait on a jig head will give you plenty of action along with silver spoons or shiny lures.
 Around seawalls, channel edges or deeper structure you can find grouper for catch and release action in January.
 Snook action around the jetties and bridges will be active mostly at night for anglers using feather jigs, TerrorEyz and live bait.
-Snook will remain closed this year until September.
+Snook closed on December 15th, so it will catch and release on them.

 January Tips: Dress for the weather.
 We might get one or two days each week that might be warmer, but most days will be on the cooler side.
 There can be a 30 degree swing in temperature on some days.
 Dressing in layers can keep you comfortable throughout the day in January.
 Once you become cold, it's hard to warm back up again.
 Keep yourself comfortable and enjoy some good fishing in January.
 Stay warm and safe and enjoy the winter!